cuongquach/iptables-rules-count.sh/README.md

 ##Description
 'iptables-rules-count.sh' is a shell script that can help you calculating the sum of active iptables rule-lines in Linux Server.

+iptables controls five different tables: filter, nat, mangle, raw and security.
+On a given call, iptables only displays or modifies one of these tables, specified by the argument to the option -t (defaulting to filter).
+To see the complete state of the firewall, you need to call iptables on each of the tables successively.

 ##Requirements

 - Server Linux OS uses netfilter core-firewall that facilitates Network Address Translation (NAT), packet filtering, and packet mangling.